 Tax Increment Financing (TIF)

-Downtown Johnson City has a Tax Increment Financing district.
+Downtown Johnson City is a Tax Increment Financing district.
 It was established to provide a public financing method used for redevelopment and community improvement projects.
 Commercial projects locating in downtown Johnson City could be eligible for TIF funds, if approved by the TIF Advisory Board.

 Facade Grant Program